-Arizona law allows employers to claim a tip credit of $3 an hour.
-This means tipped employees can be paid as little as $7 an hour (for 2017), as long as they earn enough in tips to bring their compensation up to at least $10 an hour, total.
-If an employee doesn’t make at least $3 an hour in tips, the employer must cover the difference.
+Arizona law allows employers to claim a tip credit of $3.00 an hour.
+This means tipped employees can be paid as little as $9.00 an hour, as long as they earn enough in tips to bring their compensation up to at least $12.00 an hour, total.
+If an employee doesn't make at least $3.00 an hour in tips, the employer must cover the difference.

-Many states, including Arizona, allow employers to require tip pooling or “tipping out.”
+Many states, including Arizona, allow employers to require tip pooling or "tipping out."
 All employees subject to the pool have to chip in a portion of their tips, which are then divided among a group of employees.
-An employee can't be required to pay more into the pool than is customary and reasonable, and the employee must be able to keep at least the full minimum wage.
-(In other words, if the employer takes a tip credit as allowed by Arizona law, the employer can only count the tips the employee gets to take home against its minimum wage obligation.)
+Employers must notify employees of the tip pool in advance.
+In addition, employees can't be required to pay more into the pool than is customary and reasonable, and the employee must be able to keep at least the full minimum wage.
+(In other words, if the employer takes a tip credit, the employer can count only the tips the employee gets to take home against its minimum wage obligation.)

 It's not as easy as you might think to figure out exactly how much of what a customer pays is a "tip."
 If the customer pays in cash and tipping is voluntary, whatever amount the customer leaves over and above the charge for products or services (plus tax) is a tip.
 However, if the employer imposes a mandatory service charge, or the customer pays by credit card, the rules might be different.